OxySocks/pixi_gulp_typescript/README.md

 # PIXI.js, Gulp and TypeScript

-Example project for using Gulp, PIXI & TypeScript.
+Example project for using PIXI.js in combination with TypeScript, using Gulp.

 ## Compilation ##